redakker/blecker/README.md

 This is a ready-to-use program, you don't need to modify the code (add your wifi, mqtt credentials whatever).
 Settings can be done on a nice web interface.

 ## What does it exactly
-This is a very simple tracker software which creates an MQTT topic for each scanned device mac address (without ":" ) under the base topic and send the availability as payload.
+This is a very simple tracker software which creates an MQTT topic for each scanned device mac address (without ":" ) under the base topic and sends the availability as payload.
 I personally use it for presence detection of family members.
 Every family member has a BLE device on her/his keyring and smart home can do automations depends on the members' availability.
 For example: turn on the alarm system if nobody at home.

 The default topic is **/blecker**\